deadalusai/fly-home-friday-rxjs5/presentation.md

 ???

-Both of these examples **should** operate completely synchronously.
+Both of these examples **should** operate completely synchronously (the Promise example may not for implementation reasons).

 This observable is called a _cold_ observable.
 We'll examine this more later.

 ---